 Monday is an eating day.
 Sunday was a fasting day.
 You start Monday out by eating a meal at 7:00 AM.
 From this time until 7:00 AM on Tuesday, you can eat anything you want.
 Keep in mind that you shouldn’t just stuff your face for the sake of it.
 The point is to cut calories and not to make up for calories missed on fasting days.

 Starting at 7:00 AM on Tuesday, your fasting day will begin.
 On this day, you will consume no calories.
 Of course, you are allowed to drink water and other non-caloric beverages.
 This fast will last until Wednesday morning at 7:00 AM, at which point you can begin another eating day.
-Simply alternate days like this for the rest of the week, and you will see terrific intermittent fasting results.
+Simply alternate days like this for the rest of the week.

 Things to Think About